ingusmat/open-skirmish/README.md

-# friendly-parakeet
+# open-skirmish

-One time, I bought a parakeet training record at a used record shop, even though I didn't have a parakeet.
-If I did ever get one, I would be equipped.

-That doesn't have much to do with this library.
-This is just a very simple starter for a javascript app using webpack and babel, so I don't have to write this part every time.
+I like Miniature Wargames like Warhammer, Warmachine, Infinity, etc.
+I dislike the tabletop emulators I've tried.
+I don't think this will ever be commercial, but I want to take a stab at making a...

+## Roguelike Isometric Miniature Style Turn-Based Strategy Game

+Like the old x-com games before Enemy Unknown?

+Yeah.
+Pretty much.
+In Javascript.
+This will be a work in progress for quite some time.

 ## Installation
-1. Clone this repo and rename it to whatever you want.
+1. Clone this repo
-1. Add code to the src directory
+1. `npm install`

 ## Scripts
 1. `npm start` - start the development server

 ## Acknowledgement
-This boilerplate is almost entirely based on the following tutoral: https://www.robinwieruch.de/webpack-babel-setup-tutorial/ created by Robin Wieruch https://twitter.com/rwieruch/
+The boilerplate used here is almost entirely based on the following tutoral: https://www.robinwieruch.de/webpack-babel-setup-tutorial/ created by Robin Wieruch https://twitter.com/rwieruch/